ergon/rex2cidr/README.md

 ### Examples:

-Generate list of CIDR blocks from regular expression:
+Generate list of CIDR blocks from a regular expression

         $ echo -n "^1\.1\.1\.([0-9]|[1-9][0-9]|1([0-9][0-9])|2([0-4][0-9]|5[0-5]))$" | ./run_docker.sh